lupont/psh/README.md

 ## Contributing

-`rush` is written in Rust, and uses `cargo` for building, linting, formatting, and testing.
+`posh` is written in Rust, and uses `cargo` for building, linting, formatting, and testing.
 Contributing requires having the stable Rust toolchain installed.
 The recommended way to install this is with [rustup](https://rustup.rs).